 Step 3: Apply a Neutralizer (Acid Stain Only)

 Acid stains require an additional step.
 You'll need to neutralize the concrete floor prior to rinsing to stop the chemical reaction.
-Trisodium phosphate (TSP) works well for this purpose.
+Trisodium phosphate (TSP) and baking soda work well for this purpose.
 Mix it with water as directed and scrub the concrete thoroughly with a floor brush.
 You'll probably need more than one rinse to remove it all.
 Let the floor dry completely.

 Step 4: Seal the Concrete Floor